 - Muscle weakness

 - Withdrawal from situations

 We Can Help

 Recovery from eating disorders is possible.
 It’s happening every day at The Meadows Ranch.
-For additional information about the treatment of eating disorders, please call to speak to a Counselor at 866-390-5100 and we will contact you with the information you need.
+For additional information about the treatment of eating disorders, please call to speak to an Admissions Specialist and we will contact you with the information you need.